 Therefore, prioritize the curation of content that is best for your audience.
 The information should not just meet the expectations of your audience but should also provide actionable solutions to improve their lives and businesses.

 6 Content Curation Tools You Should Try

-Now that we’ve walked you through the best practices to help you improve your readership reach with a content curation strategy, here are some tools that can help you streamline the curation process.
+Now that we’ve walked you through the best practices to improve your readership reach with a content strategy, here are some powerful content discovery tools to help you streamline the curation process.

-Hootsuite is a social media tool that allows you to schedule posts for your social channels.
-You can easily curate great content through its search stream for hashtags, locations, and keywords.
+Hootsuite is a social media tool that allows you to schedule your content for your social channels.
+You can easily curate great content on social media through its search stream for hashtags, locations, and keywords.